hpssjellis/maker100-curriculum/README.md

    <br><br><h2 name="sensors">Sensors</h2><br>
 1. Sense01.
 Find a module sensor that has an analog output and get a reading on your micrcontroller serial monitor on pin A0
 1. Sense02.
 Find a variable resistor sensor (has two prongs) like a thermistor, phtoresistor or flex sensor and use a Voltage Divider to get and control the reading on the serial monitor
-1. Sense03.
+2. Sense03.
+Connect a digital sensor like a button to the micrcontroller at show on the serial monitor when the button has been pressed
+3. Sense04.
+Actually the first actuator assignment but connect a resistor and an LED and make the LED blinnk like the onboard LED_BUILTIN from the BLINK program.
+1. Sense04.
+Combine the above two assignments to make your first sensor / actuator asssignment.
+This is what most Arduino style programs are like.
 Use a button as a sensor and an LED with serial resistor as the actuator to get a visual response and a response on the serial monitor.
 This is an important assignment as it connects both sensors and actuator using a microcontroller
 1. Sense04.

  <br><br><h2 name="ML">Machine Learning</h2><br>